fsaporito/fsaporito/README.md

 🌱 I’m currently learning Rust while mantaining my knowledge of Computer Vision.

-💀 I worked as a C++ Software Engineer in the Medical Image Processing field, focusing on Computer Vision, Concurrent Programming and GPGPU.
+💀 I worked as a C++ Software Engineer in the Medical Image Processing field, focusing on Computer Vision, Multithreading and GPGPU.

 🏦 I worked as a Software Engineering Consultant in Finance (Trading), with Java, Akka, C++ and Protobuffer over Kafka.